 Education: Union University, J.D.
 1988; Yale University, B.A.
 1984

 Squash/Sport Connection: Ms. Goodman is a former professional squash player and national champion.
-She was a 4-time All-American and led Yale to the national championship her senior year.
+She was a four-time All-American and led Yale to the national championship her senior year.
 Ms Goodman currently serves as the president of the Yale Squash friends organization.
 She also served in a key role in support of the Tournament of Champions in the late 1990’s and early 2000’s.

 Jeffrey Laikind, Chair the Finance and Audit Committee and Co-Chair of the Sport Development Committee